-For tattoos you do not need an appointment, but you are welcome to make one.
+For smaller tattoos you do not need an appointment, but you are welcome to make one.
 We do not take tattooing appointments over the phone but you are welcome to call in a consultation appointment.
 If the design you want requires a good bit of preparation, an appointment will be necessary.
 Saturdays are reserved strictly for walk-ins and are taken on a first come, first serve basis.
 All piercing is done on a walk-in basis.

 Please bring your government issued photo I.D. (e.g. driver’s license, passport, etc.).
 We will not accept a photocopy or digital copy of ID.
 You MUST have the ID present with you at the time of your procedure.
 If you are showing up for an appointment, make sure that you bring the receipt for your deposit.
 If you are getting a large tattoo on your torso or leg, it is a good idea to bring a pillow and/or towel that you don’t mind getting stained with ink.

 It is a good idea to make sure that you have eaten a decent meal within the last hour or two before having work done.
 For long tattoo appointments, you are welcome to bring a couple of small snacks and a beverage.

 You need to keep your blood sugar up to deal with the fatigue from being tattooed.
-Bring a soda or candy bar along with you just in case.
+Bring a soda, juice or candy bar along with you just in case.

 If you feel like they did a good job for you, please feel free to do so.